Foreign Language and Area Studies (FLAS) Fellowship

 - Curriculum vitae

-Applicants must also request two letters of recommendation from those in a position to evaluate their academic credentials, in addition to (for intermediate and advanced level language students) the Language Reference Form.
-The letters should be addressed to the FLAS Fellowships Committee and delivered electronically to firstname.lastname@example.org at the Center by 4:30 p.m. on March 7, 2014.
+You must also solicit two letters of recommendation from those in a position to evaluate your academic credentials, in addition to (for intermediate and advanced level language students) the Language Reference Form.
+The letters should be addressed to the FLAS Fellowships Committee and delivered electronically to CSEAS Office Manager Rita Miller at email@example.com by 4:30 p.m.
+January 1, 2015.

 Award Provisions and Reporting Requirements of Fellows